MicrosoftDocs/visualstudio-docs/docs/javascript/linting-javascript.md

 # Linting JavaScript in Visual Studio

 Linting JavaScript and TypeScript in Visual Studio is powered by [ESLint](https://eslint.org/).
-If you are new to ESLint, you can begin by checking their [documentation](https://eslint.org/docs/latest/user-guide/getting-started).
+If you're new to ESLint, you can begin by checking their [documentation](https://eslint.org/docs/latest/user-guide/getting-started).

 ## Enabling linting support